dapr/dotnet-sdk/docs/get-started-dapr-actor.md

    MyActorClient will console out if it calls actor hosted in MyActorService successfully.

-   > If you specify the different actions runtime http port (default port: 3500), you need to set ACTIONS_PORT environment variable before running the client.
+   > If you specify the different dapr runtime http port (default port: 3500), you need to set DAPR_PORT environment variable before running the client.

    ```bash
    Success